kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 ## Next Steps

-- Learn how to use KubeDB to run a PostgreSQL database [here](/docs/guides/mssqlserver/README.md).
+- Learn how to use KubeDB to run a MSSQLServer database [here](/docs/guides/mssqlserver/README.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).